munezero-grace/BusLink-project/README.md

 # BusLink Project

 BusLink is a modern solution for public transportation in Rwanda.
-This project provides real-time bus tracking, route planning, and a seamless travel experience for users in Rwanda.
+This project provides real-time bus tracking, route planning, booking capabilities, and performance monitoring for all stakeholders in Rwanda's transport ecosystem.

 ## Getting Started